 Ship Types Special Feature Notations Remarks 16.
-Work Vessel A (Purpose) Launch Cable Layer Crane Anchor Ice Breaker Supply Oil Recovery(GA, GB or GC) (25) Salvage Repair Work Tender Drgdging (2019) A: Offshore Support Vessel's special feature notations, FFS1, FFS2, FFS3 or FF, shall be assigned to ships if they are complied with Ch 8 of Guidance for OSV and the requirements of FFS1, FFS2, FFS3 or FF, which are Special Feature Notations of Offshore Support Vessel.
+Work Vessel A (Purpose) Launch Cable Layer Crane Anchor Ice Breaker Supply Oil Recovery(GA, GB or GC)(25) Salvage Repair Work Tender Drgdging (2019) A: Offshore Support Vessel's special feature notations, FFS1, FFS2, FFS3 or FF, shall be assigned to ships if they are complied with Ch 8 of Guidance for OSV and the requirements of FFS1, FFS2, FFS3 or FF, which are Special Feature Notations of Offshore Support Vessel.
 (2021) -: Additional notation is not required for work vessels built only for the purpose of work.
 (25): As shown in the following: 1) GA: This notation shall be assigned to ships equipped for recovery and storage of spilled oil, and complied with the requirements for explosion-protected electrical equipment in dangerous zone.
 2) GB: This notation shall be assigned to ships equipped for the recovery and storage of spilled oil, and complied with the requirements for explosion-protected electrical equipment at work and storage spaces.
 3) GC: This notation shall be assigned to ships equipped for the recovery and storage of spilled oil, and not applied to the requirements for explosion-protected electrical equipment 17.
 Special Purpose Ship A (Purpose) - (2019) Soil Geological Survey Boat Submersible Support Diving Support Hopper/Waste Waste Hospital Hydro Survey Seismic Survey Fire-Fighting(GA or GC)(24) Buoy Laying Fishery Training Fishery Patrol Fishery Research Patrol Pilot Observation Training Research A: Offshore Support Vessel's special feature notations, FFS1, FFS2, FFS3 or FF, shall be assigned to ships if they are complied with Ch 8 of Guidance for OSV and the requirements of FFS1, FFS2, FFS3 or FF, which are Special Feature Notations of Offshore Support Vessel.
-(2021) - : Additional notation is not required for Special Purpose Ships built only for the purpose of special purpose.
+(2021) -: Additional notation is not required for Special Purpose Ships built only for the purpose of special purpose.
 (2021)

-Ship Types Special Fe ature Notations Remarks Ship Types 18.
-Barge (FAC) (1) (FAO) (1) (FBC) (1) A (Type) - Pontoon Integrated Pusher Barge (Type A) (Type B) Hopper(or Dump) B (Loaded cargo name or additional purpose) Chemical (26) Oil Container Sand Crane Pipe-Laying Piling Cable-Laying Salvage Submersible Remarks - : Additional notation is not required for barge excluding 3 types of barge below, and for barges with hatch opening on the deck and built to carry cargo in cargo holds.
-(26) : See special feature for chemical tanker as shown in row 3.
-Type A: permanent connection type Type B: removable connection type Accommodation Waste Log Heavy Cargo Oil Recovery (GA, GB or GC) (25) Power Plant (2019) Wind Turbine Transportation (2019)
+Ship Types Special Fe ature Notations Remarks 18.
+Barge (FAC) (1) (FAO) (1) (FBC) (1) A (Type) B (Loaded cargo name or additional purpose) Chemical (26) Additional notation is not required for barge excluding 3 types of barge below and for barges with hatch opening o the deck and built to carry cargo i cargo holds.
+Pontoon Integrated Liquiefied Gas (27) Oil (26) : See special feature for chemical tanker as shown in row 3.
+Pusher Barge (Type A) (Type B) Container Sand Crane (27) : See special feature for liquefied gas carrier as shown in row 2-1.
+(2022) Hopper(or Dump) Pipe-Laying Piling Cable-Laying Salvage Submersible Accommodation Waste Log Heavy Cargo Type A: permanent connection type Type B: removable connection type Oil Recovery (GA, GB or GC) (25) Power Plant (2019) Wind Turbine Transportation (2019) Harbor Construction (Crane, Dredger, Piling or Ground Amelioration) (2023)